 Board of Directors

-Sue is a Brandon resident and runs the Addison County Chamber of Commerce.
-An adopter of many shelter and rescue cats and dogs, her current menagerie includes Cody, a golden retriever, Dixie, a golden-colored mutt and Pixie, the fluffiest cat ever.
+Sue is a Brandon resident and owns Maple Run Marketing, a consultancy offering marketing and event planning services.
+An adopter of many shelter and rescue cats and dogs, her current menagerie includes Milo, Dixie, a golden-colored mutt and Pixie, the fluffiest cat ever.

 Hilary is a violinist and has been with the Vermont Symphony Orchestra for 33 years and she also works as an RN at Porter Medical Center and is VP of the Porter Federation of Nurses and Health Professionals.
 Hilary has two grown sons and two grandchildren.
 When she’s not making music with the VSO, talking with Porter Medical Center patients or volunteering her talents to Homeward Bound, you can find her working in her perennial gardens or playing with her three cats at her home in Leicester.

 Brenda has been involved with Homeward Bound as a volunteer, donor, and adopter for more than 8 years.
 She has worked as a probation officer for the past 26 years and, with her husband Brian, co-owns Beaudoin’s Auto Radiator and Air Conditioning.
 They live in Panton with Odin and Homeward Bound alum Rhea.
 Brenda believes that an organization’s best work is done collectively and she is eager to bring her diverse skills and experience to the table to benefit Homeward Bound.